ali-mahdi-eng/M-Quiz/readme.md

 --------------------------------
 ## ✅ Completed
+- [x] Program Help System (give hint, delete one wrong answer).
+- [x] add option to make user can not show the correct answer if he's answer is not correct for more difficulty.
 - [x] M-Quiz Game can be installed on mobile from browser (add to homepage) using Aggressive Web Application (PWA).
 - [x] Arabic Language support ❤️.
 - [x] Neglect `resultBtn`, Show Results **Automatically** after select the answer of the last question.